The Bouncer (video game): Synopsis

-During their missions, they learn that Dominique is an android created in the image of Dauragon's late sister, and he is planning to destroy Edge and take over the world as an act of revenge, in hatred towards their abandonment and unforgiving lives on the streets, and as his sister died due to neglect by the city's social systems.
+During their missions, they learn that Dominique is an android created in the image of Dauragon's late sister, and he is planning to destroy Edge and take over the world as an act of revenge, as he blames society for their abandonment on the streets and his sister's death due to the failure of Edge's social systems.
 Echidna is defeated and eventually abandons Mikado.
-Kaldea's fate depends on who is selected to fight her.
+Kaldea's exact fate depends on who is selected to fight her, though in all routes she ultimately dies.
 Mugetsu is killed by the group after Dominique is taken to a rocket heading for a new satellite designed by Dauragon to destroy Edge.
-With help from Leann, the three reach the satellite in a shuttle.
-There they free Dominique and defeat Dauragon, escaping as the satellite is destroyed.
-Depending on the final character selected, the ending scene varies; Sion is shown happy with Dominique, Volt meets Echidna again, while Kou opts to remain assigned to Dominique.
-A series of post-credit stills shows Dominique, wearing Sion's necklace, visiting her friends' graves.
-In Sion's route, a further scene shows when he and Dominique first met.
+With help from Leann, the three reach the satellite in a shuttle, freeing Dominique and defeating Dauragon as the satellite is destroyed.
+Depending on the final character selected, the ending scene varies; Sion is shown happy with Dominique, Volt meets Echidna again, while Kou opts to remain assigned to Dominique which leads into a fight with Leann just to test him.
+A series of post-credit stills shows Dominique, wearing Sion's necklace, visiting the graves of her friends, indicating that she possesses immortality due to being an android.
+A small lost dog appears, and Dominique holds it with affection while smiling.
+In Sion's route, a further scene depicts when he and Dominique first met inside a tunnel on a rainy street.